micahco/ktz/README.md

 * Run the script with the kindle's `My Clippings.txt`
 * Copy the `My Clippings.txt` to the literature folder I've just created with the script (as a backup)
 * Delete the `My Clippings.txt` file from kindle.
 This allows me to have a blank file once I start another book
-    * (if I'm reading multiple books at once, I just manually separate them into their own files.
-Perhaps later I will edit the program to do handle multiple books.)
 * Finally I go through each note I've just transferred to my Zettelkasten and write down thoughts based on the highlights and fleeting notes.
 I then link those thoughts to my slip box and other books.

 <sup>This workflow isn't entirely within the Zettelkasten philosophy, but it works for me.</sup>